-The International Alexandrinsky Theatre Festival was founded in 2006, the year of the 250th anniversary of the Alexandrinsky Theatre.
+The Alexandrinsky International Theater Festival was founded in 2006, the year of the 250th anniversary of the Alexandrinsky Theater.

-Demonstrations of national Theatres’ performances facilitate expansion of aesthetic perspectives of modern audiences; they allow to format and develop a system of artistic coordinates, allowing to perceive and comprehend our national art not in isolation but in the context of traditions and innovations of various Theatre cultures.
+Showing performances of national theaters helps to expand the aesthetic horizons of modern spectators, allows to form and develop a system of artistic coordinates that allow them to perceive and comprehend our national art not in isolation, but in the context of traditions and innovations of different theatrical cultures.

-The Alexandrinsky Festival consistently and systematically presents in St. Petersburg leading directions of national Theatre arts of world countries.
-In the recent years, performances of non-state-owned Theatre companies take a noticeable place on the festival billboard; these are the companies which cause significant impact on formation of the cultural landscape of their countries and the world stage.
+The Alexandrinsky Festival consistently and systematically presents in St. Petersburg the leading trends in the national theatrical art of the world stage.
+An important place in the festival's playbill is also occupied by performances of theater groups that are not the state national stages, but have a significant influence on the formation of the cultural landscape of their country and the world stage.